 It’s pretty clear the airline group was already headed in this direction, and this would have happened eventually regardless:

-- In 2017, British Airways introduced buy on board catering in short haul economy, setting the precedent for “full service” airlines in Europe
+- In 2017, British Airways introduced buy on board catering in short haul economy, setting the precedent for “full service” airlines in Europe; however, the airline has backtracked a bit since, with the introduction of Speedbird Cafe

 - In 2018, SWISS conducted a trial out of Geneva, whereby catering in short haul economy was only available for purchase